Linda Crampton has an honors degree in biology. She is interested in chemicals from other organisms and their benefits to the human body.

 Scientists have identified many medicinal chemicals in plants.
 There are likely many more still to be discovered.
 Two important drugs obtained from the plant kingdom are digitalis and taxol.
 Digitalis strengthens and slows the heartbeat and is found in foxgloves.
 Taxol is used as an anti-cancer drug and is found in yew trees.

 Foxgloves are tall plants with rows of beautiful, tubular flowers ranging in colour from purple to white.
 The flowers are frequently decorated with spots.
 The plants grow in the wild and as cultivated plants in gardens and landscaped areas.

 Yew trees are coniferous and have needle-shaped leaves.
 The female or seed cone looks like a red berry instead of a typical conifer cone.
 Taxol was discovered in the Pacific yew and has since been found in other plants.

-Though foxgloves and yews contain chemicals that can act as medicines when extracted and properly formulated, the plants themselves are dangerous.
+Though foxgloves and yews contain chemicals that can act as medicines when extracted and properly formulated, the plants themselves are toxic.
 They should never be eaten.
 Anyone with questions about the potentially useful chemicals inside them should consult their doctor.

 Digitalis From Foxgloves

 The common foxglove has the scientific name Digitalis purpurea.
 The word "digitalis" is often used as the general name of the medicine in foxgloves.
 Digitalis actually exists in the form of two chemicals: digoxin and digitoxin.
 The chemicals are cardiac glycosides.
 They are used as drugs to treat atrial fibrillation and congestive heart failure.

 In North America, digoxin is the chemical that is generally used as a heart medicine today.
 One brand name of digoxin is Lanoxin.
 The medicines are obtained from foxglove leaves.